-4. Please provide case studies demonstrating how your system can be integrated with other external systems, including allowing users from some countries access to the register from their own access points.
+4. Please provide illustrations or examples demonstrating how your system can be integrated with other external systems, including, but not limited to, allowing users from some countries access to the a system from their own access points.
 Limit response to one A4 size page.